yashsharma0558/Mutalk/README.md

 ## Future of Mutalk

-1. Real-time Sign Language Translation:
+1. Real-time word to word Translation:
    - Mutalk utilizes AI algorithms to translate sign language gestures into spoken words in real-time.
    - This feature enables mute and deaf individuals to communicate effectively with others, bridging the gap between sign language users and those unfamiliar with it.